DavidMinarsch/defi-aeas/docs/capital_allocation.md

 (WIP)

-The role of this skill is to continuously allocate capital to the most profitable pool whilst ensuring overall profitability (i.e. accounting for gas costs).
+The role of this skill is to continuously allocate capital to the most profitable pool whilst ensuring overall profitability (i.e. accounting for gas and reallocation costs).

 <div class="mermaid" id="capital">
     classDiagram